 - Build release management Engineer

-Even though only a few of them have the word Linux written against them, it doesn’t mean that the opportunity is just for those positions.
-According to the organization and project need, you can get any designation as per your skillset.
+Even though only a few have the word Linux written against them, it doesn’t mean the opportunity is just for those positions.
+You can get any designation per your skill set according to the organization and project need.

-After having a look at the kind of job profiles, let us also have a look at the salaries a Linux professional can expect to draw.
-Though this figure is quite very relative because of varied roles and responsibilities in diversified domains, still an average of $90,000 is the amount one can expect.
-This can range from as low as $60,000 to as high as $150,000 and this totally depends on your experience, expertise, geographical location and the organization you are going to work for.
+After looking at the kind of job profiles, let us also look at the salaries a Linux professional can expect to draw.
+Though this figure is relative because of varied roles and responsibilities in diversified domains, an average of $90,000 is still likely.
+This can range from as low as $60,000 to as high as $150,000, depending on your experience, expertise, geographical location, and the organization you will work for.

 You will find plenty of niche skills where Linux techniques can make a difference.
-With the increase in opportunities in the field of Linux and with the advent of cloud technology the market capture only seems to increase.
-Go ahead, acquire the right attitude, skill and expertise and I am sure you are going to come out with flying colors.
+With the increase in opportunities in the field of Linux and with the advent of cloud technology, market capture only seems to increase.
+Go ahead, acquire the right attitude, skill, and expertise, and I am sure you will come out with flying colors.
 I hope this post helped you in resolving your queries.
-Feel free to write to us in case of any further queries, we would be happy to help.
+Feel free to write to us in case of any further queries; we would be happy to help.
 Stay tuned to our blog for more articles.

 This has been a guide to Careers in Linux.
-Here we have discussed the Introduction, Education, Career Path in Linux, Salary and Career Outlook in Linux. you may also look at the following article to learn more –
+Here we have discussed the introduction, education, career path in Linux, salary, and career outlook.
+You may also look at the following articles to learn more –